THE WORLD OF NATURE IN ECOLOGICAL PSYCHOPEDAGOGY:

 VIEW OF THE SCIENTIST AND THE POET

-In a short essay, an expert in the field of environmental psychopedagogy and ecopsychology emphasizes the important role of the artistic perception of nature.
+In a short article, an expert in the field of environmental psychopedagogy and ecopsychology emphasizes the important role of the artistic perception of nature.
 He draws attention to the value of a poeticized appeal to the natural world as a source of beauty.
 This helps to develop the emotional, aesthetic and ethical foundations human relationship to nature.

 Key words: the world of nature environment, environmental psycho-pedagogy